tylerm007/EspressoAdminCLI/docs/project.md

     espressoadmin project export --file <filename> [--project_name <name> | --url_name <url_name>]
          [--verbose]

 The export project exports the specified project into a JSON file.
+The entire content of the project is stored in JSON format and is a complete backup of the database connections, resource definitions, and business rules as well as the customized settings for Live Browser.

-If the `filename` parameter is not specified, stdout is used.
+Note: If the `filename` parameter is not specified, stdout is used.

 The project can be specified either by its name or by its URL name.